+We studied the asymptotic throughput capacity and latency of ICNs with limited lifetime cached data at each node.
+The grid and random networks are two network models we investigated in this work.
+The results show that with fixed content presence probability in each cache, the network can have the maximum throughput order of $1/\sqrt{n}$ and $1/\log n$ in cases of grid and random networks, respectively, and the number of hops travelled by each data to reach the customer (or latency of obtaining data), can be as small as one hop.

+Moreover, we studied the impact of the content discovery mechanism on the performance.
+It can be observed that looking for the closest cache containing the content will not have much asymptotic advantage over the simple path-wise discovery.
+Consequently, downloading the nearest available copy on the path toward the server will have the same performance as downloading from the nearest copy.
+A practical consequence of this result is that routing may not need to be updated with knowledge of local copies, just getting to the source and finding the content opportunistically will yield the same benefit.

+Another interesting finding is that whether all the caches on the download path keep the data or just the end user does it, the maximum throughput capacity scale does not change.

-In this work we have made several assumptions to simplify the analysis.
+In this work, we have made several assumptions to simplify the analysis.
 For example, we assumed all the contents have the same characteristics (size, popularity).
-These assumptions will be relaxed in future work.
-We also assumed that the data is cached just in the receiver, and the requester downloads the data completely from one nearest content location.
-However, if all the intermediate nodes are allowed to cache the data and share it (as in the model of~\cite{Westphal2009Epidemiological} for instance), or the node that needs the data can download each part of it from different nodes and makes a complete content out of the collected parts, higher capacities may be achievable.
+This assumption should be relaxed in future work.
+We also assumed that the requester downloads the data completely from one content location.
+However, if the node that needs the data can download each part of it from different nodes and makes a complete content out of the collected parts, achievable capacities may be different.
 Proposing a caching and downloading scheme that can improve the capacity order is part of our future work.